zhangbiaomath/zhangbiaomath.github.io/content/papers.md

 1. Philip B. Zhang,  On the real-rootedness of the local _h_-polynomials of edgewise subdivisions of simplexes, submitted.

 1. Arthur L.B.
-Yang, Philip B. Zhang, Mutual interlacing and Eulerian-like polynomials for Weyl groups, submitted.
+Yang, Philip B. Zhang, Descent generating polynomials and the Hermite--Biehler theorem, submitted.

 # Publications